 Located centrally in Clarke Quay, this hotel offers maximum comfort with budget-friendly rates.

-The hotel is just over 0.4 miles from the Clarke Quay MRT Station, giving you easy access to public transport.
+The hotel is only 5 minutes walk from the Clarke Quay MRT Station, giving you easy access to public transport.
 Guests can also enjoy a 24-hour fitness center, including a large swimming pool overlooking Clarke Quay and Robertson Quay.

 Best Luxury Hotel in Singapore – Marina Bay Sands